 For Spaces with a capacity, that is less than or equal to 4, when a space hosts events with 5 or more attendees the space is classified as “too small” for the event.
 When a space hosts events with 4 or fewer attendees, the space is classified as “ideal” for the event.

 Let’s assume a space has a capacity of 12.
 Any event with 3 or fewer attendees, the space is considered “too big” for the event.
-Events where that have 4 to 12 attendees, the space is considered “ideal” for the event.
-Finally, any events with more than 12 attendees the space is considered “too small” for the event.
+For events where that have 4 to 12 attendees, the space is considered “ideal” for the event.
+Finally, for any events with more than 12 attendees the space is considered “too small” for the event.

 Why it’s important

-For a breakdown by event or by space, download the event export, from Analytics > Exports in the web dashboard.
+For a breakdown by space, download the Spaces export from Analytics > Exports in the web dashboard.

 Event breakdown by space type: How are spaces used?